 Step 6: Begin to Build a Portfolio

 After saving for an emergency fund, look towards investing extra cash.
-For newbie and seasoned investors alike, the easiest way to invest and building portfolio is with mutual funds.
+For newbies and seasoned investors alike, the easiest way to invest and build a portfolio is with mutual funds.
 You can find various mutual funds as per your risk tolerance.
 For another, they increase your investment risk, but the outcome is also more significant.
 Mutual funds give you a professional way of money management — a great way if you have less time or expertise to go it alone.

 Step 7: Keep Track of Your Plan

 Investment is one of the great ways to increase your savings.
-Make sure you checkup the financial plan annually to ensure it remains synchronous with your situation.
+Make sure you check the financial plan annually to ensure it remains synchronous with your situation.
 Have your goals changed?
-How about your debt, family needs, income, health?
-How well your investments performed?
+How about your debt, family needs, income, and health?
+How well have your investments performed?

 Depending on various circumstances, it makes sense to review your plan every six months, even quarterly.
 Don’t confuse your long-term goals with the short-term ups and downs in your situation — meaning, don’t just change your plan quickly.

 Step 8: Plan Your Exit Strategies

 Always have an exit strategy for every financial goal in your plan.
 If, for example, you plan to buy a 10,000-square-foot house in ten years, you must consider freeing up some of your portfolios at that point to do the job.
 Similarly, if you planned college money for two kids, you will need an exit strategy for that money.
 Last but not least, you also need an exit strategy for your retirement and an estate plan for your kids.